 There are two primary forms of the element fluorine that we measure: inorganic fluoride and organic (covalent) fluorine.
 When deciding the analytical method, it is important to distinguish which is desired.
 Some preparation methods convert covalent fluorine into fluoride, thereby providing a “total fluorine” result.

-A mass of sample is weighed for each analysis.
+A mass of the sample is weighed for each analysis.
 The objective is to afford a final solution concentration that is within the calibration range of the method.
-To assist the technician in deciding what mass of sample to take, it is helpful for the client to provide a best-guess estimate of the sample concentration.
+To assist the technician in deciding what mass of the sample to take, it is helpful for the client to provide a best-guess estimate of the fluorine concentration in the sample.

 We have four primary sample preparation techniques for the measurement of the element fluorine: dissolution in Ionic Strength Adjuster (ISA) buffer (G35A), extraction with ISA buffer (G40), combustion (G54), and pyrohydrolysis (E9-3B).
 Three of the preparation techniques are used to measure inorganic fluoride.
 Only one measures organic fluorine.

 - Dissolution (G35A) is for samples that are aqueous and/or are water soluble.
 The sample is dissolved in a known volume of ISA.
 This is a prep method for measuring inorganic fluoride only.

 - Extraction (G40) is for samples that are not aqueous and/or are not water soluble.
 For this preparation method, the sample and extraction solvent are present as a heterogenous mixture.
 The insoluble sample is filtered or decanted off before proceeding with the analysis.
 This is a prep method for measuring inorganic fluoride only.